poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 date: 2025-12-31
 ---

-After recently reading [blog posts from my brother Kevin](https://medium.com/@ZombieCodeKill) who is studying for an MSc in AI, I became very concerned about the "race to AGI" (Artificial General Intelligence).
+Reading the [blog posts from my brother Kevin](https://medium.com/@ZombieCodeKill) who is studying for an MSc in AI, I have recently become very concerned about the "[race to AGI](https://www.theguardian.com/technology/ng-interactive/2025/dec/01/its-going-much-too-fast-the-inside-story-of-the-race-to-create-the-ultimate-ai)" (Artificial General Intelligence).

-There really is no concensus on how close we are to AGI, nor even a consensus on the exact definition.
-However, using services from (and therefore helping to fund) companies explicitly aiming to reach AGI to replace human labour (OpenAI, Microsoft, Google et al) feels to me rather like [turkeys voting for Christmas](https://en.wikipedia.org/wiki/Turkeys_voting_for_Christmas).
-And that's not even getting on to the existential risks.
+I'm worried about advanced AI [concentrating power for authoritarians](https://www.authoritarian-stack.info/).
+I'm worried about [mass job losses](https://www.ippr.org/media-office/up-to-8-million-uk-jobs-at-risk-from-ai-unless-government-acts-finds-ippr) without [a suitable safety net](https://www.theguardian.com/business/2025/dec/15/universal-basic-income-ai-andrew-yang).
+And I'm worried about the [existential risk](https://www.thecompendium.ai/) of superintelligence, if or when it arrives.

-So I have spent the past couple of months trying to catch up by reading, watching and listening to lots and lots on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risk of superintelligence and more.
-Particularly to help share with colleagues in our Ethics and Sustainability community, I have collected a lot of links.
+So I have spent the past couple of months trying to catch up by reading, watching and listening to _lots and lots_ on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risks of superintelligence and more.

+Particularly to help share with colleagues in an Ethics and Sustainability community I co-organise, I have collected a lot of links.
 I thought I would share them here too, to help anyone else wanting to "speed run" these topics.
 As [Tristan Harris says](www.ted.com/talks/tristan_harris_why_ai_is_our_ultimate_test_and_greatest_invitation), the best thing we can do to help right now is to try to increase public awareness and clarity.

 Given the links are broadly about ethics and safety, there is naturally more of a focus on the dangers of AI.
 However, I have also been mindful to try to include some counter-arguments and differing views, to help paint a fuller picture - particularly with regard to potential AGI timelines.

-I will try to keep this list of resources up to date every now and then.
-Please do _not_ view it as a comprehensive list, but as a starting point.
+I will try to update the list every now and then.
+Please do not view it as a comprehensive set of topics, but just as a starting point.
 If you're hoping to catch up like me, or just looking for anything you might have missed, I hope you might find it useful.

 ## 1. AI capability and trajectory